 Lift, Don’t Wilt: Strength Training during Peri-menopause & Menopause

-Hot flushes, mood swings, sleepless nights where you wake up thinking you are in the middle of a Bikram yoga - welcome to the joys of peri-menopause and menopause !
-But while your body is going through what I like to call Cougar Puberty, there’s one habit that can completely change how you feel, look, and function: yes you've guessed it strength training.
+Hot flushes, mood swings, and sleepless nights that feel like you're in the middle of a Bikram yoga class—welcome to the joys of peri-menopause and menopause!
+While your body goes through what I like to call Cougar Puberty, there's one habit that can completely transform how you feel, look, and function: yes, you've guessed it—strength training.

 1. Lift Heavy to Build Muscle